-FAU class is extended in order to add the family FAU_STG_EXT.
-It is defined to include new SFRs related to audit storage features that are not covered by FAU_STG class.
-New family is added due to the meaningful differences between the extended components defined and those already existing in FAU_STG family.
+FAU class is extended in order to add the families FAU_GEN_EXT and FAU_STG_EXT.
+Both classes are defined to include new SFRs related to audit data generation features and audit storage features (respectively) that are not covered by FAU_GEN and FAU_STG classes.
+New families are added due to the meaningful differences between the extended components defined and those already existing in FAU_GEN and FAU_STG families.